cerebral-legacy/cerebral-website/content/get-started/12_compute_state.en.md

 })
 ```
 Wow, this looks pretty similar like the components-pattern from before.
 And it is doing quite a similar thing.
 We can see that this *Computed* is depending on two State Values and just returns the Sum of those two.
 Now whenever this *Computed* is accessed it is either using a cached value to return the result, or it will recalculate itself if one of the *state-paths* changed meanwhile (cerebralStarsCount or cerebralDebuggerStarsCount).
 Pretty cool!
-(Compare this to getters in other MVC-frameworks which will always recalculate the values or introduce complexity of handling and comparing changes)
+(Compare this to concepts in other MVC-frameworks which will possibly always recalculate the values or introduce complexity because of handling and comparing changes)

 Let us finish this example.
 To do so please create a new folder named *./src/computeds* and save a file named *getStars.js* containing the snippet we just have looked at.

 Then we would like to access our computeds from within our showToast-Factory.
-We already have a simple "Convienience-Parser" - there which extracts State -Values whenever a *@{...}* is found in the text.
+We already have a simple "Convenience-Parser" - there which extracts State-Values whenever a *@{...}* is found in the text.
-So please just replace the existing parser part with:
+To do the same for *Computed*-Values we just need to replace the existing parser part with:

 ```js
 ...